di-ruan/MovieWall/README.md

 # MovieWall
 This is a chrome extension that I developed in my spare time.
 It can randomly change the wallpaper of an empty tab to the poster of an upcoming movie.
+And also give you some information about this film.

 If you are a film fan like me, please check it out in the following link: https://chrome.google.com/webstore/detail/moviewall/dfandcgagdbhafjadacepkbbooedanac